kennethli319/kennethli319.github.io/index.md

 #### Master's degree, Speech & Language Processing @ The University of Edinburgh (2018 - 2019)

-Thesis: Robust Word Recognition and Alignment of Child Speech Therapy Sessions using Audio and Ultrasound Imaging (with Kaldi and PyTorch)
+**Thesis**: Robust Word Recognition and Alignment of Child Speech Therapy Sessions using Audio and Ultrasound Imaging (with Kaldi and PyTorch)

 #### Bachelor of Arts - BA, Linguistics and Language Applications @ City University of Hong Kong (2014 - 2018)

-Thesis: A Comparative Study of Interlingual vs. Neural Approach to Machine Translation of Numerical Expressions (with Java and Tensorflow)
+**Thesis**: A Comparative Study of Interlingual vs. Neural Approach to Machine Translation of Numerical Expressions (with Java and Tensorflow)

-Conference: AI and Linguistics Conference - East China Normal University - Oct.
+**Conference**: AI and Linguistics Conference - East China Normal University - Oct.
 26-28 2018 - "Can linguistics help neural machine translation? - Evidence from a case study of interlingual vs neural machine translation of numerical expressions" - Dr. Chunyu Kit (CityU) and Kenneth Wang Yau Li (Edinburgh)

 ---